Wildcat (Lake Compounce): Ride experience

 Wildcat sits in the center of Lake Compounce.
 Wildcat utilizes its design to twist around itself.
 Once the train leaves the station, the train turns slightly right, then left, before climbing the 85-foot lift hill and dropping 78 feet.
 The lift hill is adjacent to the park entrance.
 The initial drop is followed by a left-banked curve and into a few more smaller hills until then reaching a right-banked curved leading into several more small hills.
 The train then curves right onto a section of bunny hills where it continues until it reaches the tunnel which contains the brake run.
-The coaster is known for being a rough ride.